winitzki/scall/tutorial/programming_dhall.md

 Here `X` and `Y` are called the **constructors** of the given union type.

 Values of union types are created via constructor functions.
-Constructor functions are written using record-like access notation.
+Constructor functions are written using the "dot" operator.
 For example, the Dhall expression `< X : Natural | Y : Bool >.X` is a function of type `Natural → < X : Natural | Y : Bool >`.
 Applying that function to a value of type `Natural` will create a value of the union type `< X : Natural | Y : Bool >`, as shown in this example: